-Like many students, Liri has had several part-time jobs.
-She is 23, has a nice face and she works as a waitress and bartender in Tel Aviv, Israel, where she attends the University.
-But she also sells cars, works in retail and conducts job interviews and onboarding sessions for new employees as HR manager.
+Like many students, Liri had several part-time jobs.
+She is 23 years old, with a nice face and she is a waitress and bartender in Tel Aviv, Israel, where she attends university.
+But she also sells cars, works in retail and conducts job interviews and onboarding sessions for new employees as a human resources manager.
 In Germany.

 How does it do it all?